WirthG/Griffin-Notebook/src/posts/post 6_summer.md

 ---
 title: Editing and Evolving my Project Idea
+description: With the meeting I had with my readers, I have started to adapt my project idea.
+permalink: posts/{{ title | slug }}/index.html
 date: '2023-3-19'
+updated: '2023-05-04'
 tags: [Project, Progress]
-description: With the meeting I had with my readers, I have started to adapt my project idea.
-permalink: posts/{{ title | slug }}/index.html
 ---

 This past week I meet with Professors Luman and Mehler, my first and second readers, about my project idea.
 After my computer science junior seminar, I was still concerned about the qualifications that my project idea needed to meet.
 I set up a virtual meeting and talked about some of the ways my project could go.